 How to Create Healthy Competition in the Workplace

 How do you ensure you’re creating healthy employee competition?
-Not every technique works for every organization, but there are some core strategies that consistently show up in successful employee engagement programs.
+Not every technique works for every organization, but some core strategies consistently show up in successful employee engagement programs.

 Set Clear Goals

 Competitions should focus on a specific and worthwhile goal.
 For instance, instead of a competition to determine “the best new widget,” frame it as “the best new widget that has six parts or less.”
 This success metric brings value to employees and employers alike.